irrdnet/irrd/docs/admins/rpki.rst

 Query responses for the text of `route(6)` objects include a ``rpki-ov-state`` attribute, showing the current status.
-This attribute is discarded from any objects submitted to IRRd.
+This attribute is discarded from any objects submitted to IRRd, and omitted for pseudo-IRR objects.

 To aid in debugging, it is possible to include invalid objects in the response.
 The RPKI filter can be disabled for a connection with the